wyattscarpenter/carpogram/README.md

 normal punctuation (including interobang and perconitination point).

-combining italicizer, obliqueizer, reverse obliqueizer, rotator(?), boldizer (DUPLOYAN THICK LETTER SELECTOR?), superscriptizer (this one can stack, to make 2^2^2), subscriptizer (same), strikethough (also stacks, to get, like, ¥ (bad example, but if you imagine a double-crossed out letter)), underline (distinct from underscore) (stacks), overline (distinct from overscore/macron(?)) (stacks), sans-serif, monospace, blackletter (including the variation selector for the style of black letter fractor versus round hand I think), small caps izer. big smalls izer? (probably not). double-struckizer / blackboard bold.
+combining italicizer, obliqueizer, reverse obliqueizer, rotator(?), boldizer (DUPLOYAN THICK LETTER SELECTOR?), superscriptizer (this one can stack, to make 2^2^2), subscriptizer (same), strikethough (also stacks, to get, like, ¥ (bad example, but if you imagine a double-crossed out letter)), underline (distinct from underscore) (stacks), overline (distinct from overscore/macron(?)) (stacks), sans-serif, monospace, blackletter (including the variation selector for the style of black letter fraktur versus round hand I think), small caps izer. big smalls izer? (probably not). double-struckizer / blackboard bold.
 Cursivizer? slab serif izer?
+Swashizer?

 text is assumed to be written in Roman (non-italic, non-bold, etc) in a traditional serif font.
 There is no way to explicitly request this because 1 these are combining marks not variation selectors 2 are you crazy this is just what text is; pick a different font if yours doesn't work right.